CGL E-mail Client Guide

 WebmailFor security reasons, we would rather you not share your password with any outside service, even a trusted service like gmail.com, so we have added web browser access to your cgl.ucsf.edu e-mail account at https://mail.cgl.ucsf.edu/.
 This provides a convenient way to read e-mail when you are traveling, and some users may even prefer using the web browser interface for everyday use.

 Local E-mail ClientsFor the diehards, classic UNIX text-based e-mail clients are still available, like mail, but you have to remotely login to plato.cgl.ucsf.edu first.
-Other text-window e-mail clients, like alpine (the pine replacement) and mutt, are available as well.
+Other text-window e-mail clients, like alpine (the pine replacement) are available as well.

 Remote E-mail ClientsWe expect that the most common method of accessing of cgl.ucsf.edu e-mail will be via a remote computer running an e-mail client, e.g. Thunderbird or Apple Mail.
 Many other e-mail clients should work too.